 Advanced Shopify (299 USD/ month + 3% + 50¢ credit card fees)

-Magento Community Edition can connect to an FTP client, making it easier to edit files if you're an advanced user.
-However, the files can be more confusing than that of Shopify.
-The Magento Theme Marketplace has around 120 themes, some of which are free; others are paid.
-You should expect to pay around $50 to $150 for a quality theme.
-Keep in mind that not all of them are vetted for quality, so Shopify is often a safer bet.
+If you're a skilled user, Magento Community Edition can connect to an FTP client, making it easier to update files.
+The files, on the other hand, can be more complex than those of Shopify.
+Around 120 themes are available in the Magento Theme Marketplace, some of which are free and others which are premium themes that you'd have to pay for.
+For a good theme, you should budget between $50 and $150.
+Keep in mind that not all of them have been thoroughly evaluated for quality, so Shopify is usually a better choice.

 Generate a page to implement a newsletter signup form.
 It's not that powerful of a system, but you can integrate with big-time solutions like MailChimp and AWeber.
 If you can't find what you need for a newsletter, go with an app.
 However, the built-in subscription management is not great.

 Your plan includes discount vouchers and discounts.
 You usually have to go to the app store to discover solutions for marketing, but having that choice is still a major advantage.